groupdocs-viewer/GroupDocs.Viewer-for-.NET/Docs/content/viewer/net/developer-guide/advanced-usage/viewing/view-e-mail-messages/_index.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-## Overview

 E-mail file formats are used by e-mail applications such as Microsoft Outlook or Apple Mail to store data including email messages, attachments, formatting, and other media.

+## Online E-mail Viewer

+To view E-mail messages online please check out free **[E-mail Viewer](https://products.groupdocs.app/viewer/email)** powered by GroupDocs.Viewer for .NET

 ## Supported E-Mail Formats

 The following image E-Mail files are supported by the GroupDocs.Viewer for .NET.

 Auto Detection means that GroupDocs.Viewer for .NET can determine the type of the E-Mail file by reading the information in the file header.